estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## AsyncSelect with useOptimistic

 - I still have the UX problem of the select values not updating until the async operation is done.
-The select is not reflecting the user action immediately, it feels "stuck", and it only select one value.
-We could use the updater function.
+The select is not reflecting the user action immediately, it feels "stuck", (and it only select one value.
+We could use the updater function.)
+-(We could add a naive optimistic update, where we set the state immediately, and then revert it if the async operation fails.
+But it would still be out of sync.)
-- Instead, let's try to add an optimistic update to this select value, so it reflects the user action immediately.
+- (Let's try to add an optimistic update to this select value, so it reflects the user action immediately).
 - (Add the naive version outside the transition.
 If the async operation fails, we have to manually revert the state).
 - (And we get this weird flickering UI on the update and out of sync states again, because it's not synced to the transition).
 - (Remove all naive optimistic).